 It’s 1:40 AM on a Tuesday night (I guess Wednesday morning now), so what am I doing up?
 I’m starting the nightshift at work tomorrow evening, so I’m flipping my sleep schedule upside down.
 For the next six weeks or so, I’m going to be pulling 12-13 hour shifts working every night of the week except for every other Sunday.
-Yes, my employer of pure evil is making more a ton of hours.
+Yes, my employer of pure evil is making me work a ton of hours.
 How terrible of them—it’s not like I took this job knowing full well that this would happen.

 Don’t feel badly for me, though.
 The work I’ll be doing will be a great learning experience for me and many people at my company really enjoy this type of shift work.
 And I can enjoy the benefits of staying up until 5 AM tonight by having everyone else in the house asleep while I do whatever the heck I want for a few hours.
 This involves me starting a big pot of chili at 3 AM that will be able to cook for about 14 hours before I’m ready to eat it before I go to work for the night.